jab/bidict/CONTRIBUTING.rst

-- If you would like to contribute a patch, make sure you've `created your own fork <https://github.com/jab/bidict/fork>`_ and have cloned it to your machine.
+- If you would like to contribute a patch, make sure you've `created your own fork <https://github.com/jab/bidict/fork>`_ and have cloned it to your computer.

 Making Changes
 --------------